The Baselworld 2018 release from Tudor took many of the headlines at the time, but is it as good as it looks on paper?

 Firstly, the black enamel fill we find on the Diver Black Bay is now replaced with a stamp rose design, and the surrounding tube has been dropped.
 This is something I wish was there as it added quite a unique design detail for Tudor.
 I would have liked to have seen a dark blue ring or even better, a Pepsi one?

 This last point is very much a personal one.
 I did find while wearing the BB GMT that there was a bit of snowflake overload.
 As you may have gathered from my last Tudor review, I love the snowflake hand.
-Previously I wasn’t a fan, but the combination of the history and the unique presence it has on the dial really helps the BB range come into its own.
-I do however feel the seconds, hour and GMT hand all being snowflakes does feel a little too much.
-Maybe the GMT hand could have been more like those Bakelite GMT’s I keep getting the overall vibe from?
+Previously I wasn't a fan, but the combination of the history and the unique presence it has on the dial really helps the BB range come into its own.
+I do however feel the seconds, hour and GMT hand for keeping track of another time zone all being snowflakes a little too much.
+Maybe the GMT hand could have been more like those Bakelite GMT's I keep getting the overall vibe from?